pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_configuration.md

 ##### Breaking changes in v9.0.0

-PubNub Kotlin SDK v9.0.0 unifies the Kotlin and [Java](/docs/sdks/java) SDKs, changes client instantiation, and updates async callbacks and [status events](/docs/sdks/kotlin/status-events).
+- Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async API callbacks, and emitted status events.
 Apps built with versions < 9.0.0 may be impacted.
-See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).
+- See Java/Kotlin SDK migration guide for details.

 ##### Request execution

-Most method invocations return an Endpoint object.
-You must call `.sync()` or `.async()` or the operation will not run.
+Most method invocations return an Endpoint you must execute with .sync() or .async(), or the operation won’t run.

 ```
 1val channel = pubnub.channel("channelName")